 7 days in advanced from the date you requesting to use the machine.

 Step 2.
-Email Kirsch Mackey at firstname.lastname@example.org saying you’d like to get trained on the machine citing the time/date you have chosen in addition to your secondary date.
+Email ELEG Help at firstname.lastname@example.org saying you’d like to get trained on the machine citing the time/date you have chosen in addition to your secondary date.

 Step 3.
-Once you’ve received an email verifying your reservation, you will wait outside ENGR 115 for Kirsch to let you in a get your trained on the date you and kirsche agreed on .
+Once you’ve received an email verifying your reservation, you will wait outside ENGR 110 for for training on the agreed upon date .

 Now that your trained, check out the board requirements page when working on your own design.